CyrusOfEden/CSV.js/README.md

 CSV.js
 ======

 Simple CSV parsing/encoding in JavaScript.
-Fully compliant with [RFC 4180](http://tools.ietf.org/html/rfc4180).

 Compatible with browsers, AMD, and NodeJS.